Pamela Vass

 Thank you so much for the interesting talk you gave last Thursday to our Local History group.
 Many people have contacted me to say how much they enjoyed learning about the achievements of Thomas Fowler.
 Holsworthy History Society

-When Fact is Stranger than Fiction.
+When Fact is Stranger than Fiction

 The west country holds a wealth of stories waiting for an author to bring them to life.
 How do we go about finding them?
 Perhaps with a rumour circulating about a place or an event, the starting point for my novel Seeds of Doubt.
 Or a snippet in a paper that raises more questions than it answers, the inspiration for The Power of Three.
 Or curiosity about how national events played out here, the framework for my book on the suffragettes, Breaking The Mould.
 This talk traces the writer's journey from original inspiration, through detailed research to the crucial decision about how the story will be told: fiction or non-fiction?